hecanjog/wctank.com/test/readme.md

 To run tests, you need the following npm packages:

-karma,
+karma
-karma-jasmine,
+karma-jasmine
-karma-requirejs,
+karma-requirejs
-karma karma-chrome-launcher,
+karma karma-chrome-launcher

 I've found the karma-cli handy too (which needs to be installed globally)